 Many ECE stakeholders emphasize the importance of relying on research findings to guide ECE policy and practice, yet our findings suggest uneven application of such evidence across multiple domains of early learning and development for children from infancy through the early elementary grades.
-Infants and toddlers were most likely to be disadvantaged, with fewer Oregon early childhood degree programs requiring the inclusion of the youngest children in the course content and field-based experiences compared to preschool-age children.
-Additionally, the diversity of Oregon's population suggests a need to prepare teachers to work with a broad range of children, particularly those who are Hispanic or Latino and who are learning more than one language, and to ensure that all content is culturally and linguistically responsive to the children and families being served in ECE programs.
+Infants and toddlers were most likely to be disadvantaged, with fewer Washington early childhood degree programs - particularly bachelor's degree programs - requiring the inclusion of the youngest children in the course content and field-based experiences, compared to preschool-age children.
+Additionally, the growing diversity of Washington's child population suggests a need to prepare teachers to work with a broad range of children, particularly those who are learning more than one language, and to ensure that all content is culturally and linguistically responsive to the children and families being served in early care and education programs.